 - Raccoons have grey to brown fur on their bodies.

-- They are well-known for a distinct mask-like black fur on their face around the eyes, which sharply contrast with the white fur on face.
+- They are well-known for a distinct mask-like black fur on their face around the eyes, which sharply contrast with the white fur on faces.

-- Their locomotion method is considered as plantigrade, however, they have the ability to stand on their hind limbs to examine things with their front paws.
+- Their locomotion method is considered as plantigrade, however, they can stand on their hind limbs to examine things with their front paws.

 - Raccoons have a compact body and short legs, due to which they can not run fast or jump high.

 - They have an unusual ability to rotate their hind limbs at 180°.

 - They have a dual cooling system to thermoregulate.
 They can sweat and pant at a time to dissipate heat.

 7. What Does A Raccoon Look Like – Raccoon Appearance

 - A raccoon is a medium-sized animal with grey to brown fur and a ringed tail.

 - It has a black mask of fur around its eyes, a black color strip running from its forehead to nose, and a white face region around its eyes and nose.